Ilocos Sur: Conversions

 According to the Spanish chronicler Pigafetta, "The Ilocos are all Christians and are the humblest and most tractable".
 The Augustinians established parishes in Santa in 1576, Tagurín in 1586, Santa Lucía in 1586, Nalbacán in 1587, Candón in 1591, and Bantay in 1590.
 They built a church in Bigan in 1641 which later became the Cathedral of the Episcopal See of Nueva Segovia after 117 years.

 Partition of Ylokos

 Ylokos consisted of the present-day provinces of Ilocos Norte, Ilocos Sur, Abra and part of Mountain Province.
 A royal decree of February 2, 1818 separated Ilocos Norte from Ilocos Sur, the latter including northern La Union (as far as Namacpacan, present-day Luna) and present-day Abra.
 The sub-provinces of Lepanto and Amburayan in Mountain Province were annexed by Ilocos Sur.

+At the same year as 1818, the census declared that there were 61,897 tributaries-families, and of which, 530 tribute-families were Spanish-Filipinos and 14 were newly Christianised Chinese-Filipinos Of which, the number of Spanish-Families and their residences are as follows: 86 (Santo Domingo), 10 (San Vicente Ferrer) and 421 (Vigan).

 The passage of Act No. 2683 by the Philippine Legislature in March 1917 defined the province's current geographical boundaries.